ionoid/install-ionoid/README.md

 on your terminal.

 Follow the progress, and when prompted for `root` password, enter it.
-It is used for `sudo` command to install programs if necessary.
+It is uses for `sudo` command to install programs if necessary.

 This command downloads the installation script and execute it with `bash` making sure to pass the right envrionment variables.
 The new